aces/cbrain/README.md

 request flow; responses are implied by each call.
 BrainPortal orchestrates access to data providers, persists metadata in the shared database, and delegates execution requests to one or more Bourreau instances, typically over SSH/XML.
-Bourreaux connect to local HPC schedulers over SSH to launch jobs on pools of compute nodes, manage working directories on shared storage, and synchronize job and file state back to the database for BrainPortal to display.
-Bourreaux can also fetch and stage data from providers as part of backend task execution.
+Each Bourreau runs on a specific HPC resource and connects to the local scheduler over SSH to launch jobs on that resource's compute nodes.
+Bourreaux manage working directories on shared storage, synchronize job and file state back to the database for BrainPortal to display, and fetch or stage data from providers as part of backend task execution.

 ## BrainPortal